Addressing Climate Change Anxiety

 Both acute and chronic climate change anxiety can increase stress levels and contribute to depression.
 This may coincide with a feeling of hopelessness or a sense of having no control over the future.
 It can even lead to a deterioration of identity in some cases.

 Some people with eco-anxiety may become angry or frustrated with the lack of progress toward a meaningful solution to climate change.
-It may be frustrating to see the slow progress that we are making toward pollution reduction, and the efforts to protect the environment may seem like they are done in vain.

 Climate change anxiety can also lead to guilt or shame about your contributions to the issue, even if they are small or nonexistent.
 You may feel like you have personally not done enough to help with the situation.